jmdudek/XP-Lab2020-What-makes-words-special-Group-35/Experiments/02_main/README.md

-# Activation of basic level categories in the human brain based on different cue types.
+# Activation of basic level categories in the human brain based on different cue types. - Main Study

-This repository contains an auditory cue task based on the experiment by Edminston & Lupyan (2015).

-Edmiston P, Lupyan G. What makes words special?
-Words as unmotivated cues.
-Cognition.
-2015;143:93-100. doi:10.1016/j.cognition.2015.06.008
+This folder contains all the updated code for our main study.
+We were able to recruite 35 participants.

 ## Experiment